Nearly 75% improve their mental health by talking to a therapist

 For example, couples can attend sessions together during couples counselling in Singapore.
 However, a partner may go for individual counselling if they wish to attend a session alone.

-At its core, psychotherapy aims to teach people about the complex relationship between their emotions, thoughts, and actions.
+At its core, psychotherapy aims to teach people about the complex relationship between their feelings, thoughts, and behaviours.

 By doing so, the person may gain self-awareness and empower them to view their challenges from a fresh perspective.